thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 >>> a.append("2")
 >>> a
 [1, '2']
+# here '2' was added at the end of the existing list.
 >>> a.append(1.11111)
 >>> a
 [1, '2', 1.11111]
 >>> a.append([1,2,3])
 >>> a
 [1, '2', 1.11111, [1, 2, 3]]
+# here, the entire list was inserted at the end of
+# the existing list.
 ```
+When we append sequences to a list, the entire sequence is inserted as one record at the end of the list.

 ### extend